MaximKorotkov77/version_control_lection_3/README.md

-This is some project on Github accaunt
+This is some project on Github account